-8 Participants rated hunger, fullness, desire to eat (DTE), prospective food consumption (PFC), and nausea on digital visual analogue scales (VAS) sent to their mobile telephone at -5, 0, 0.5, 1, 9 10 1.75, 3, 4, 5.25, 5.75, 6.75, 8.75, and 19 h.
-Additionally, motivation to exercise, readiness to exercise, tiredness, and energy, were rated pre-exercise (3 h).
-VAS were administered using 11 12 Surveymonkey.com, with 0-100 sliding scales including written anchors "not at all"/"no desire at all"/"none at all" and "extremely"/"a lot" at 0 and 100, respectively.
-Participants also 13 14 completed a paper-based Positive and Negative Affect Schedule (PANAS) (27); pre-exercise.
-15 Enjoyment of exercise was assessed immediately post-exercise using a paper-based, shortened version of the Physical Activity Enjoyment Scale (PACES-8) (28).
-16
+Participants rated hunger, fullness, desire to eat (DTE), prospective food consumption (PFC), and nausea on digital visual analog scales (VAS) sent to their mobile telephone at -5, 0, 0.5, 1, 1.75, 3, 4, 5.25, 5.75, 6.75, 8.75, and 19 hours (relative to lunch).
+Additionally, motivation to exercise, readiness to exercise, tiredness, and energy, were rated pre-exercise (3 hours).
+VAS were administered using Surveymonkey.com, with 0-100 sliding scales including written anchors "not at all"/"no desire at all"/"none at all" and "extremely"/"a lot" at 0 and 100, respectively.
+Participants also completed a paper-based Positive and Negative Affect Schedule (PANAS) (27) pre-exercise.
+Enjoyment of exercise was assessed immediately postexercise using a paper-based, shortened version of the Physical Activity Enjoyment Scale (PACES-8) (28).